-- (a) South African waters; - (b) the waters of the exclusive economic zone of the Republic; and - (c) the waters beyond the outer limits of the exclusive economic zone of the Republic but over the continental shelf of the Republic; - "South African regulated ship" has the meaning given by regulation 10(1); - "South African ship" includes an unregistered ship having South African nationality; - "South African waters" means the internal and territorial waters of the Republic; - "stores" means items that are to be carried on board a ship for use, sale or consumption on the ship: - "unlawful interference with maritime transport" has the meaning given by regulation 5; - "valid ISSC", for a ship at a particular time, means an ISSC for the ship that is in force at that time - (2) An expression used in these regulations and in the ISPS Code has in these regulations the same meaning as in the ISPS Code, unless the context indicated otherwise. - (3) For the purposes of these regulations, a ship of a kind mentioned in regulation 10(1) is taken to be used for maritime transport if it is being used as a ship of that particular kind.
+- South African waters: (a) - (b) the waters of the exclusive economic zone of the Republic; and - the waters beyond the outer limits of the exclusive economic zone of the Republic but over the continental shelf of the Republic; - "South African regulated ship" has the meaning given by regulation 10(1); - "South African ship" includes an unregistered ship having South African nationality; - "South African waters" means the internal and territorial waters of the Republic: - "stores" means items that are to be carried on board a ship for use, sale or consumption - "unlawful interference with maritime transport" has the meaning given by regulation - "valid ISSC". for a ship at a particular time, means an ISSC for the ship that is in force - An expression used in these regulations and in the ISPS Code has in these regulations the same meaning as in the ISPS Code, unless the context indicated otherwise. - For the purposes of these regulations, a ship of a kind mentioned in regulation 10(1) is taken to be used for maritime transport if it is being used as a ship of that particular kind.

-Division 4 - Application
+Division 4-Application

-Regulations not to apply to certain state ships ${\it etc}$
+Regulations not to apply to certain state ships etc

-- 4. (1) Unless the context indicates otherwise, these regulations do not apply to, or in relation to - - a warship or other ship operated for naval, military, customs or law enforcement purposes by an organ of state or by a foreign state; - (b) a ship (other than a ship covered by paragraph (a)) that is- - (i) owned or operated by an organ of state or by a foreign state; and - (ii) being used wholly for non-commercial activities;
+- (1) Unless the context indicates otherwise, these regulations do not apply to, or in relation to- - a warship or other ship operated for naval, military, customs or law enforcement purposes - a ship (other than a ship covered by paragraph (a)) that is - owned or operated by an organ of state or by a foreign state; and - being used wholly for non-commercial activities;

-- (c) a security regulated port, or a part of a port, at any time that the port, or the part of the port, is under the exclusive control of the South African National Defence Force. - (2) A reference in these regulations to a maritime industry participant does not include a reference to- - (a) the South African National Defence Force; - (b) the South African Revenue Service; - (c) the South African Police Service; or - (d) any other organ of state determined in writing by the Minister.
+- a security regulated port, or a part of a port, at any time that the port, or the part of the port, is under the exclusive control of the South African National Defence Force. - (2) A reference in these regulations to a maritime industry participant does not include a - the South African National Defence Force; - the South African Revenue Service; - the South African Police Service: or (c) - (d) any other organ of state determined in writing by the Minister.

-Division 5 - Unlawful interference with maritime transport
+Division 5-Unlawful interference with maritime transport